 As a professor in practice, her areas of expertise include patent law, patent litigation, patent prosecution, IP licensing, and strategy.
 Prior to joining the Emory faculty, Morris was the former managing patent counsel at The Coca-Cola Company in Atlanta, Georgia.

-Thanks to TextExpander, ARAG, and Ruby Receptionists for sponsoring this episode!
+Thanks to TextExpander, ARAG, Alert Communications, and Ruby Receptionists for sponsoring this episode!

 Don’t miss an episode of The Lawyerist Podcast!
 Subscribe now in your favorite podcast app.